 - Any overloads initiated in the Add period must follow the same procedure as outlined above

 MSSM believes in the importance of being a positive and active member of the MSSM community.
 Work assignments provide MSSM students with a formal opportunity to engage in that role.
 All students are required to participate in a campus work assignment for two hours each week.
 Work duties are generally based upon a mutual request by students and supervisors.

-The Dean of Students oversees the work assignments and is responsible for finalizing assignments and communicating with campus work program supervisors regarding students' performance, attendance, attitude, and punctuality.
+The Director of Residential Life oversees the work assignments and is responsible for finalizing assignments and communicating with campus work program supervisors regarding students' performance, attendance, attitude, and punctuality.

 Students needing to miss their scheduled work assignments must notify their supervisors at least 24 hours in advance.
 If students have conflicts with other school commitments, they must switch shifts with other students or arrange to work at different times.
 Changes must be approved by work assignment supervisors.
 Scheduled shifts that fall on breaks or vacation days are not required to be made up.

 Seniors who receive an F in the spring semester do not receive their diplomas until they have satisfactorily completed a term's worth of work.